Proto-Anatolian language: Vowels

+However, in Hoffner and Melchert (2008), it is stated that scriptio plena was rarely used to mark yes-no questions, since there was no question mark in Hittite script.
+This usage comes from scribes in Assyria and Babylonia who wrote Akkadian in cuneiform script.

 Consonants

 One of the more characteristic phonological features common to all Anatolian languages is the lenition of the Proto-Indo-European voiceless consonants (including the sibilant *s and the laryngeal *ḫ) between unstressed syllables and following long vowels.
 The two can be considered together as a lenition rule between unstressed morae, if long vowels are analyzed as a sequence of two vowels.
 All initial voiced stops in Anatolian eventually merge with the plain voiceless stops; Luwian, however, shows different treatment of voiced velar stops *G- and unvoiced velar stops *K- (initial *G being palatalized to */j/ and then lost before /i/, unlike *K), showing that this was a late areal development, not a Proto-Anatolian one.

 Proto-Anatolian is the only daughter language of Proto-Indo-European to directly retain the laryngeal consonants.
-The letter ‹ḫ› represents the laryngeal *h₂ and probably but less certainly also *h₃.
+In transcriptions of Anatolian languages written in cuneiform, the letter ‹ḫ› represents a sound (Proto-Anatolian *H) going back to the laryngeal *h₂ and probably but less certainly also *h₃.
 The sequences *h₂w and *h₃w yield a labialized laryngeal *ḫʷ.

 In addition to the laryngeals, Common Anatolian was long also thought to be the only daughter to preserve the three-part velar consonant distinction from Proto-Indo-European.
 The best evidence for this was thought to come from its daughter language Luwian.
 However, Melchert disputes this and categorizes Anatolian as a centum branch.

 The voiced aspirated stops lost their aspiration over time and merged with the plain voiced stops.
 The liquids and nasals are inherited intact from Proto-Indo-European, and so is the glide *w.
 No native Proto-Anatolian words begin with *r-.
 One possible explanation is that it was true in Proto-Indo-European as well.
 Another is that it is a feature of languages from the area in which the daughter languages of Proto-Anatolian were spoken.

 Morphology

-According to Fortson, Proto-Anatolian had two verb conjugations.
+Proto-Anatolian had two verb conjugations.
 The first, the mi-conjugation was clearly derived from the familiar Proto-Indo-European present tense endings.
 The second, the ḫi-conjugation appears to be derived from the Proto-Indo-European perfect.
-One explanation is that Anatolian turned the perfect into a present tense for a certain group of verbs while another, newer idea is that the ḫi verbs continue a special class of presents which had a complicated relationship with the Proto-Indo-European perfect.
+One explanation is that Anatolian turned the perfect into a present tense for a certain group of verbs while another, newer theory is that the ḫi verbs continue a special class of presents which had a complicated relationship with the Proto-Indo-European perfect.